Treats a stomach infection (H pylori) that causes ulcers. This medicine contains a combination of antibiotics.

 How to Use This Medicine

-- Pay attention to how to take each different medicine.
-Completely chew and swallow the pink bismuth tablet.
+- Pay attention to how to take each medicine.
+Completely chew and swallow 2 bismuth tablets.
 Swallow the metronidazole tablet and the tetracycline capsule whole with a full glass (8 ounces) of water.
+This will help prevent irritation of the esophagus (tube between the throat and stomach).
 Do not chew, crush, or break the metronidazole tablet and the tetracycline capsule.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.Call your doctor if you missed more than 4 doses of this combination of medicines.

 How to Store and Dispose of This Medicine